-ETC is offering 3 life-changing Aboriginal and Torres Strait Islander Scholarships
+Empowering Aboriginal and Torres Strait Islander Futures

-You must identify as Aboriginal or Torres Strait Islander
+Identifying as Aboriginal or Torres Strait Islander

 Did you know that ETC has a Reconciliation Action Plan (RAP)?